 This memorable global ski nordic race crosses the mountains among Rena and Lillehammer, the site of the 1994 Olympics.
 It’s a 33-mile (53 km) cross-country journey.

-With an equilibrium of sunlight hours and dim nights for review Aurora Borealis, March is great for a colder time of year occasion in Norway.
-From frigid undertakings in Arctic towns to loosening up voyage and train ventures in the fjords, trust the movement specialists at Nordic Visitor to plan your fantasy outing to Norway.
-Pickyourtrail has some great Norway tour packages for you and the Vacations Expert here will help you customize a perfect itinerary just for you.
+With an equilibrium of sunlight hours and dim nights for reviewing Aurora Borealis, March is great for a colder time of year occasion in Norway.
+From frigid undertakings in Arctic towns to relaxing voyages and train ventures in the fjords, trust the specialists at Pickyourtrail to plan your dream getaway to Norway.
+Pickyourtrail has some great Norway honeymoon packages, family vacations, and adventure packages for you, with travel experts helping you customize a perfect itinerary that promises a memorable experience.

 Soaring white mountains, breathtaking fjords, emerald-green forests, and exhilarating outdoor pursuits such as hiking and kayaking are a big part of what makes Norway famous.